amar-deep-2025/restfull-web-services/README.md

 ##
 Internationalization is the process of designing  your application so it can be support multiple languages and regional language setting (like data/time/currency formats) without changing your code.

-## Steps yto Use Internationalization in Spring boot
+## Steps to Use Internationalization in Spring boot

 1) Create message Properties files
 Ex :